CLOSE X

 Works Sufficient Hours in the UK (WSHUK)

-The individual must work sufficient hours in the UK over a 365 day period (average of 35 hours per week disregarding certain defined days where all or part of the 365 day period is in the current tax year) with no significant breaks from UK work.
-More than 75% of the days in the period when the individual does more than three hours work per day must be worked in the UK and the individual must work for more than three hours in the UK on at least one day in the current tax year.
+An individual must work at least 35 hours a week in the UK over a 365-day period (excluding certain days).
+75% or more, of the days worked (over three hours), must be in the UK, and the individual must work for more than three hours in the UK on at least one day during the current tax year.

 Workdays